donotturnoff/htmlc/README.md

 If `-v` is set, verbose output will be produced.

-If `-a` is set, a prompt will be displayed before overwriting a file.
+If `-a` is set, a prompt will be displayed before overwriting a file or executing a command.

 `-e` specifies a regex used to exclude certain files.
 Several regexes can be specified using several `-e`s.